I posted about reducing my "task noise" and got questions about my stack / how I work. Here’s an explainer!

 1. Claude desktop with cowork

-3. Google Drive with the desktop sync app.
+3. Google Drive w/ the desktop sync app for sharable docs

 The Agents: